 How We Operate

-Roswell Park Cancer Institute was founded in 1898 by Dr. Roswell Park, one of the nation’s preeminent surgeons and arguably the first to articulate the importance of translational research in a cancer center.
+Roswell Park Comprehensive Cancer Center was founded in 1898 by Dr. Roswell Park, one of the nation’s preeminent surgeons and arguably the first to articulate the importance of translational research in a cancer center.
 His revolutionary model of a “multidisciplinary approach” to cancer—with scientists and clinicians working in concert and in consult—has become the standard by which all modern-day comprehensive cancer centers are measured.